10 Best (REALLY FREE) Password Managers in 2024

 Are free password managers good enough?

-Free password managers have a lot of great features, but every free password manager has some limitations that will affect your user experience and security.
+Free password managers have a lot of great features, but every free password manager has some limitations that will affect your user experience and, in some cases, security.
 For example, Dashlane Free limits you to 25 passwords on 1 device, which might not be enough for everyone.

 Paid password managers aren’t very expensive, and the best ones include dark web monitoring, encrypted chat and storage, unlimited password sharing, and emergency access in case you’re unable to access your account.
 Free password managers may be good enough for some people, but I still recommend paying a few bucks a month for a high-quality premium password manager.